Naturalness of vanishing black-hole tides

 When $n$ is even $\psi_{\rm tail}$ is forced to vanish by invariance under $\psi\to -\psi$, which is an exact $\mathbb{Z}_2^{\psi}$ symmetry of the action~\eqref{Spsi} and is unbroken by the point-particle worldline coupling.
 This is the case also if there is \emph{no source} ($n=0$), in which case our statement reduces to the \emph{no-hair theorem} for shift symmetric scalar fields~\cite{Hui:2012qt}.
 Here we are assuming that $\psi \to 0$ at infinity, \emph{i.e.} the $\mathbb{Z}_2^{\psi}$ symmetry is not spontaneously broken asymptotically, and regularity at the horizon.

 For $n$ odd, instead, the tidal response vanishes only for the case of a free scalar, or for $n=1$.
 Indeed, the action~\eqref{Spsi} breaks the gravitational symmetry $\mathbb{Z}_2^{S}$, $w\to -w$, unless the action of $\psi$ is quadratic.
-Therefore, only for a probe free scalar $\psi_{\rm tail}$ vanishes thanks to the symmetry $w\to -w, \; M \to -M$, which is an exact symmetry of the gravitational action and of the background solution.
-We recover the vanishing result for the linear response of a probe free scalar~\cite{Kol:2011vg,Ivanov:2022hlo,santoni2024black}.
-More generally, the linear response ($n=1$) is always vanishing even in the presence of shift-symmetric self-interactions, since only the quadratic term in the action contributes classically and this is invariant under $\mathbb{Z}_2^{S}$.
+Therefore, it only has vanishing tidal response for a probe minimally-coupled scalar thanks to the symmetry ${w\to -w, \; M \to -M}$, which is an exact symmetry of the gravitational action and of the background solution.
+We thus recover the vanishing result for the linear response of a probe minimally-coupled scalar~\cite{Kol:2011vg,Ivanov:2022hlo,santoni2024black}.
+More generally, the linear static Love number ($n=1$) is always vanishing even in the presence of shift-symmetric self-interactions, since only the quadratic term in the action contributes classically and this is invariant under $\mathbb{Z}_2^{S}$.
 On the other hand, self-interactions break the symmetry so that the nonlinear response can be non-vanishing for all odd $n\geq 3$, in agreement with the explicit result of~\cite{DeLuca:2023mio} for $n=3$.
+Notice also that the addition of a mass term for the scalar breaks explicitly the gravitational $\mathbb{Z}_2^{S}$, and allows a non-vanishing tidal response, consistent with explicit computations~\cite{Santos}.
+The $\mathbb{Z}_2^{\psi}$, on the other hand, is unbroken and the no-hair property is preserved \cite{Bekenstein:1972ny}.

 To summarize, these observations generalize the vanishing results that appeared for the linear response of a probe free scalar in a Schwarzschild background to minimally coupled shift-symmetric scalar fields, and to the nonlinear static tidal response with even $n$.
 It also unifies the well-known no-hair theorem with the vanishing of Love numbers.